BOBONA/ZeroSumBaseball/README.md

 - Test strategies for optimizing batter selection.
 Then, run against a few real teams' batting orders and see if we can get "better" suggestions.
 Also analyze the runs that we record between our strategies and see if there are any patterns

+- Perhaps a batter selection strategy can be developed which directly uses the symmetry of the game, since running the game gives us values for each rotation of the batting order.

+- Investigate ways to improve convergence on two-strike positions (where fouls act as self-loops).
+I got minor improvement by iterating an additional time, which is currently still in the code.

 - Incorporate a distribution for on-field outcomes.
 We can start with the empirical distribution